 But wait, there’s more on the leafy sea dragon!

 6.)
-Sea dragons don’t have any natural predators.
 The combo of magnificent camouflage, sharp dorsal spines, and tough jointed plates offer perfect protection against all but humans.
 They can also change color to match their surroundings and sway with the current to mimic swaying sea vegetation.

 7.)
 They swallow their prey whole, creating a suction to draw in the prey item into their small mouth by expanding a joint on the lower part of their snout.